Elephant Conservation & Community Outreach

 - To monitor and report on the Damaraland elephant population

-In order to understand the movements and territories of these elephants, plan which farms and smallholdings may be at risk and identify potential conflict situations, volunteers spend one full week every fortnight out in the bush on elephant patrol, to track herds, identify and locate individual elephants and build up a picture for accurate elephant management.
+To understand the movements and territories of these elephants, plan which farms and smallholdings may be at risk and identify potential conflict situations, volunteers spend one full week every fortnight out in the bush on elephant patrol, to track herds, identify and locate individual elephants and build up a picture for accurate elephant management.
 These reports also assist in identifying farms and homesteads which are potentially at risk from future elephant conflict.

-- To provide ongoing education to communities
+- To protect elephants by providing ongoing education to communities

-Over the last 10 years and with the help of over 1,000 volunteers, 150 protection walls have been constructed in Damaraland, and new drinking points built to divert elephants away from community areas.
+Over the last 15 years and with the help of over 1,000 volunteers, 150 protection walls have been constructed in Damaraland, and new drinking points built to divert elephants away from community areas.
 In addition, the project has implemented an elephant training programme in rural schools and communities, to give people the knowledge to enable them to live peacefully alongside the local elephants.

 Elephant numbers have continued to increase, and today there are over 600 elephants regularly moving around the area.